2DegreesInvesting/ds.tidyeda/README.md

 [Visualizing the relationship between a categorical variable and a continuous variable](https://r4ds.had.co.nz/exploratory-data-analysis.html#cat-cont).
-We’ll also discuss how to some ways to make the code of your plots clearer using “noise cancelling” techniques.
+We’ll also discuss some ways to make the code of your plots clearer using “noise cancelling” techniques.

 Objectives: